 Jen Lilley’s creative prowess does not end when the director yells cut, she is also a singer and songwriter.
 Lilley balances her day job with her lifelong passion of 1960’s girl groups to create a collection of timeless songs that is set to have a whole new generation singing along.
 Her music exudes the same sultry ferocity of Twiggy and Jean Shrimpton, with Phil Spector’s wall of sound treatment via Rosie Danvers and her 50-piece orchestra.

-For her debut album, Lilley has partnered with Project Orphans, a charity that provides care to orphans, vulnerable children, powerless young-women, and broken families located in Uganda, Africa.
-100% of Lilley’s initial net proceeds for her debut single, “King of Hearts” as well as album pre-sales and her website merchandise will go to providing life-saving heart surgery for a Project Orphans child named John.
+For her debut single, "King of Hearts" Lilley partnered with Project Orphans, a charity that provides care to orphans, vulnerable children, powerless young-women, and broken families located in Uganda, Africa.
+100% of Lilley’s initial net proceeds for her debut single, “King of Hearts” as well as album pre-sales and her website merchandise provided life-saving heart surgery for a Project Orphans child named John.
 John is, as Lilley says, her “King of Hearts”.
-After funds are raised for John’s heart surgery, Lilley will donate to Project Orphans to help support their monthly operating costs through March.
-Lilley is working on founding her own non-profit with hopes of building a children’s village in California for orphans and kids in the foster care system through her music.
+After funds were raised for John’s heart surgery, Lilley donated to Project Orphans to help support their monthly operating costs through March 2019.